 The May Queen is the personification of springtime.
 Crowned with fresh flowers, she leads her people to the Maypole for fun and frolicking.
 A maiden represents the fruitful bounty of the coming year, at the moment that Spring bursts out in all her glory.
-People gathered boughs of Spring flowers, such as Hawthorn, visiting their neighbors, asking for blessings for the coming year.
+People gathered boughs of Spring flowers, such as Hawthorn, visiting their neighbors and asking for blessings for the coming year.
 Follow the May Queen in art.

 Although some argue that the May Queen is a modern invention, its roots lie in our pagan past and the traditions of Beltane.
-Certainly, the huge popularity of the Tennyson poem The May Queen helped to fuel interest in this celebration in the 19th Century.
+Certainly, the huge popularity of the Tennyson’s poem The May Queen helped to fuel interest in this celebration in the 19th Century.
 However, other May Queen-style icons include Lady Marian from the Robin Hood tales and Guinevere from the Arthurian legends.
 The Brothers Grimm have also made reference to May Queen customs in Europe and their connection to a celebration of fertility and bounty.
-Also Pieter Brueghel was painting May Day festivities long before Alfred Lord Tennyson was around!
+Also, Pieter Brueghel was painting May Day festivities long before Alfred Lord Tennyson was around!

-Films such as The Wicker Man and the Swedish Midsommar tried to make a connection between lusty pagan celebrations and human sacrifice.
-In reality there is no evidence to support this.
+Films such as The Wicker Man and Swedish Midsommar tried to make a connection between lusty pagan celebrations and human sacrifice.
+In reality, there is no evidence to support this.
 Celebrations could get lively though.
 If you look closely at the Pieter Breugel painting above, you may spy a person peeing into the bushes, and someone else being sick after a little too much beer!
 William Collins, famous for his sentimental paintings of the English working classes, also shows a community keen to pack in fun, games, and alcohol on a work-free day.